hyperhq/pi/README.md

 ```
 $ pi create volume -h
-Create a secret using specified subcommand
+Create a volume using specified subcommand

 Examples:
   # Create a new volume named vol1 with default size and zone